 What is covered?
 What is the limit?
 What will I pay?
-In-network Out-of-network Screening tests No limit No charge Not covered Colon cancer screening No limit No charge Not covered Wellness exams No limit No charge Not covered Birth control and tubal ligation No limit No charge Not covered
+What is covered : what is the mint: In-network Out-of-network Screening tests No limit No charge Not covered Colon cancer screening No limit No charge Not covered Wellness exams No limit No charge Not covered Contraceptives and tubal ligation No limit No charge Not covered Nutritional counseling and therapy No limit No charge Not covered Immunizations in the provider's office No limit No charge Not covered

-Nutritional counseling and therapy No limit No charge Not covered Immunizations in the provider's office No limit No charge Not covered Seasonal immunizations at a pharmacy or mass immunizer location No limit No charge No charge Travel immunizations at a travel clinic or county health department No limit No charge No charge Health education and training (outpatient) No limit No charge Not covered Nicotine habit- breaking programs No limit No charge Not covered
+Seasonal immunizations at a pharmacy or mass immunizer location No limit No charge No charge Travel immunizations at a travel clinic or county health department No limit No charge No charge Health education and training (outpatient) No limit No charge Not covered Nicotine habit- breaking programs No limit No charge Not covered

-Benefit Overview
+What services are included?

-Wellness exams, including those for school, sports, and jobs

-What services are Screening tests and imaging, such as:
+Wellness exams, including those for school, sports, and jobs Screening tests and imaging, such as:

-included?
-Mammograms (including 3-D).
+- Mammograms (including 3-D).

-• Pap smears.
+- Pap smears.

-Prostate-specific antigen tests.
+- Prostate-specific antigen tests.

-BRCA genetic tests for women at risk for certain breast cancers.
+- BRCA genetic tests for women at risk for certain breast cancers.

-Diabetes screening.
+- Diabetes screening.

-Colon cancer screening (for high-risk individuals and all individuals 45 years

-of age or older):
+Colon cancer screening (for high-risk individuals and all individuals 45 years of age or older):

-Pre-colonoscopy consultation and exam.

-Colonoscopies as follow-up to a positive non-invasive stool-based

-screening test

-Barium enema.

-Colonoscopy, sigmoidoscopy, and fecal occult blood tests.

-If polyps are found during the screening, their removal and lab tests are

-covered as preventive.

-Medically necessary anesthesia.
+- Pre-colonoscopy consultation and exam. - Colonoscopies as follow-up to a positive non-invasive stool-based screening test - Barium enema. - Colonoscopy, sigmoidoscopy, and fecal occult blood tests. - If polyps are found during the screening, their removal and lab tests are covered as preventive. - Medically necessary anesthesia.

-Birth control and tubal ligation:
+Contraceptives and tubal ligation:

-• Birth control devices, shots, and implants, including anesthesia.

-Plan B (emergency contraceptive).

-Tubal ligation (other services, like anesthesia, are covered as preventive only if tubal ligation is the primary procedure).
+- Contraceptive devices, shots, and implants, including anesthesia. - Plan B (emergency contraceptive). - Tubal ligation (other services, like anesthesia, are covered as preventive only if tubal ligation is the primary procedure).

 Routine maternity care:

-Routine prenatal exams and tests.
+- Routine prenatal exams and tests.

-Breastfeeding support and counseling.
+- Breastfeeding support and counseling.

-Purchase of standard breast pump (bought from approved suppliers).
+- Purchase of standard breast pump (bought from approved suppliers).

 Call Premera HMO customer service for a list of approved suppliers.

-Rental of hospital-grade breast pump.
+- Rental of hospital-grade breast pump.

 Outpatient nutritional counseling and therapy for obese adults and children, and members at risk for health conditions affected by diet.
 Immunizations, including seasonal and for travel.
 Pre-exposure (PrEP) for members at high-risk for HIV infection.
-Health education and training: Outpatient programs and classes to help you manage pain or cope with covered conditions like heart disease, diabetes, or asthma.
+Health education and training:

+Outpatient programs and classes to help you manage pain or cope with covered conditions like heart disease, diabetes, or asthma.
 The program or class must take place in an approved setting, like a hospital.
-Nicotine cessation programs.
+Nicotine habit-breaking programs.
 What is excluded?
 (Premera HMO pays 0%) Gym memberships/fees or exercise classes or programs.
 Exams for insurance or work-related disability purposes.
 Routine hearing exams.
 Routine or other dental care.
-For tests and services to evaluate a sign, symptom or health, see Diagnostic, X-ray, Lab and Imaging.
-Related benefit information See Prescription Drugs for take-home or over-the-counter items.
+Related benefit information For tests and services to evaluate a sign, symptom or health, see Diagnostic, X-ray, Lab and Imaging.
+See Prescription Drugs for take-home or over-the-counter items.
 See Newborn Care for routine newborn exams when the child is in the hospital after birth.
 If tubal ligation is a secondary procedure, it is still covered as preventive.
 However, related services like anesthesia are covered under the primary procedure.
 See Hospital and Surgery.
 For vasectomy, see Surgery.